How To Test Retail Banking System

 #2) Internet Banking

-• Internet banking is nothing but online banking in which customer will be logging into the banking website.
+- Internet banking is nothing but online banking in which customers will be logging into the banking website.

-• This includes transactions like funds transfer, bill payments, cheque book requests, enquiries, mutual fund, insurance, etc.
+- This includes transactions like fund transfers, bill payments, cheque book requests, enquiries, mutual funds, insurance, etc.

 #3) ATM Banking

-• Automated Teller Machine banking involves an ATM machine where customer can insert a debit/credit card into it and withdraw cash
+- Automated Teller Machine banking involves an ATM machine where a customer can insert a debit/credit card into it and withdraw cash

-• This also includes transaction like enquiries, cash deposit into the account, etc.
+- This also includes transactions like enquiries, cash deposits into the account, etc.

-• An invoice will be generated which indicates that payment is done by the customer for the goods purchased.
+- An invoice will be generated indicating that payment was made by the customer for the goods purchased.

 Test Scenarios for Retail Banking:

-Below is the sample screenshots related to retail banking application:
+Below are the sample screenshots related to the retail banking application:

 #1) Sample screenshot to open a savings bank account with local currency.